Popax21/synaTudor/pydrv/USAGE.md

 ### Paring the sensor
 After that, you should pair the sensor via the command `pair`.
 The `info` command should now say that pairing data is present.

-You can pair the sensor as many times as you want, but it is adviced to pair it once, and then save the pairing data using the command `save_pdata`.
-The pairing data can be loaded again using `load_pdata`.
+You can pair the sensor as many times as you want, but it is adviced to pair it only once, and then save the pairing data using the command `save_pdata`.
+The pairing data can then be loaded again using `load_pdata`.
 ```
 tudor> pair
    INFO  Pairing sensor...